 The more stack a validator holds, the chances of them approving a block increases.
 Only after the validation, that particular block gets into the blockchain.

 This is how Proof-of-Activity uses the best of the two consensus algorithms to validate and add a block to the blockchain.
 Moreover, the network pays both the miners and the validators the fair share of the transactional fees.
-Thus the system acts against the “tragedy of the common” and creates a better solution for block validation.
+Thus the system acts against the “tragedy of the commons” and creates a better solution for block validation.

 The Impacts of Proof-of-Activity

 One of the biggest threats a blockchain face is the 51% attack.
 The consensus theorem reduces the probability of the 51% attack to zero.
 It happens as neither the miners nor the validators can be the majority as the process would require equal contribution while adding a block to the network.

 Although, some critics say that the Proof-of-Activity blockchain consensus protocol has some severe flaws.
 The first one will be a massive amount of energy consumption due to the mining feature.
 Second, Proof-of-Activity doesn’t have any solution to put a stop to the double signing of the validators.
 These two significant flaws kind of makes the consensus theorem a bit back footed.